ptitjes/jlato/README.md

 * An **immutable** abstract syntax tree with fluent mutators
 * Lexical preservation of whitespaces and comments
 * Formatting of new (and already formatted) abstract syntax trees with formatting settings
+* [Experimental] Matching/Filtering/Searching of abstract syntax trees with patterns
+* [Experimental] Quasi-quotes of Java snippets to ease the building of new abstract syntax trees and patterns

 ### Roadmap